17 Alternate History World War 2 Books

 6. SS-GB by Len Deighton

 An alternate history World War 2 book set in Nazi-occupied Britain during World War II.
 The novel follows Scotland Yard detective Douglas Archer as he navigates the treacherous political landscape of German-occupied London.
 In this alternate reality, Germany successfully invaded and conquered Britain in 1940, leading to the establishment of a puppet government under Nazi control.
-As a high-ranking officer in the Metropolitan Police, Archer finds himself torn between his duty to uphold the law and his moral compass in a world where the rule of law has been replaced by the iron fist of Nazi oppression.
+As a high-ranking officer in the Metropolitan Police, Archer finds himself torn between his duty to uphold the law and his moral compass in a world where the iron fist of Nazi oppression has replaced the rule of law.

 When a murder investigation leads Archer to uncover a conspiracy involving British resistance fighters, German intelligence agents, and a mysterious American journalist, he becomes embroiled in a dangerous game of espionage and betrayal.